bluebirz/bluebirz.github.io/_posts/2023-04-25-automate-your-project-with-gcb.md

 ![trigger](https://bluebirzdotnet.s3.ap-southeast-1.amazonaws.com/google-cloud-build/03-gcb-trigger.png){:style="max-width:75%;margin:auto;"}

 We can connect to other services like send notifications on Google Chat when the build is complete.
-Read more at [(Google) Chat me what you (tell Google Cloud) Build]({% post_url 2021-02-21-google-chat-me-what-you-tell-google-cloud-build %}).
+See the link below.

+{% include bbz_custom/link_preview.html post='2021-02-21-google-chat-me-what-you-tell-google-cloud-build' %}

 This time we are going to deploy CI/CD pipeline on Google Cloud Build.
 Let's go!